-The LS major is a nine-semester program that consists of required LS Core courses, courses within a chosen concentration, and professional preparation courses.
+It is a nine-semester program, including student teaching, consisting of Liberal Studies (LBST) Core courses, a Concentration, and Credential courses.
 With careful planning, it is possible for USD undergraduate students to earn a bachelor’s degree and a preliminary teaching credential in four years if they carry 18 units per semester and/or take courses during the summer and/or intersession.
-For students majoring in LS, the following credentials are offered:
+For students majoring in Liberal Studies, the following credentials are offered:

-- Preliminary Multiple Subject Credential-2042 for elementary teaching
+- Preliminary Multiple Subject Credential for elementary teaching

 USD also offers the Single Subject Credential for teaching in middle and secondary education.
 A major other than Liberal Studies should opt for this credential.
 A separate Single Subject Handbook is available from the School of Leadership and Education Sciences for students interested in becoming middle or high school teachers.